Academic Policies And Procedures

 J.D.
 Grading Policy

-Faculty grading policy calls upon each faculty member to grade a course, including problem courses and seminars, so that the mean grade for J.D. students in the course approximates 3.35 (the acceptable range is 3.2 to 3.5).
+Faculty grading policy calls upon each faculty member to grade a course, including problem courses and seminars, so that the mean grade for J.D. students in the course falls in the 3.2 to 3.5 range.
+Faculty are not obliged to adhere to that range in grading courses with fewer than ten J.D. students receiving letter grades.
+They are expected, however, to be mindful of the standard.

 Students who opted for Satisfactory/Unsatisfactory grading in the class should be awarded a grade of S if they would have received a C- or better.
 A grade of U is given to any student who would have received a D+ or worse.
 Grades awarded are in the table below.

-Each J.D. student, after the first year, may elect to take up to two upper-class courses at Cornell Law School on an S/U basis.
-Students must make this election to the Law School Registrar’s Office using during the S/U election period for the semester immediately following the end of the course add/drop period.
+Each J.D. student, after the first year, may elect to take up to two upper-class courses at Cornell Law School on a Satisfactory/Unsatisfactory basis.
+Students must make this election to the Law School Registrar’s Office during the S/U election period for the semester immediately following the end of the course add/drop period.
 If made, the election shall be irrevocable.
 Students may not make this election in courses that they use to satisfy the law school’s upper-class writing requirement.

 J.D.
 Class Rank

 As a matter of faculty policy Cornell Law School does not release the academic rankings of our students.
-Interested individuals, including employers, have access to the top 10% approximate cumulative grade point cut for the most recent semester of completion for the J.D. students.
-In addition, at the completion of the second semester and every semester thereafter the top 5% approximate cumulative grade point average is also available.
+Interested individuals, including employers, have access to the top 10% approximate cumulative merit point ratio for the most recent semester of completion for J.D. students.
+In addition, at the completion of the second semester and every semester thereafter the top 5% approximate cumulative merit point ratio is also available.
 In general, J.D. students are not ranked.
-However, the top five students in each class are ranked and are notified of their rank.
+However, the top ten students in each class are ranked and are notified of their rank.
 Current information is available on the Law School Registrar’s website at Current Law School Grading.

 J.D.
 Academic Honors

-The faculty awards academic honors at graduation as follows: The faculty awards the J.D. degree summacum laude by special vote in cases of exceptional performance.
-The faculty awards the J.D. degree magnacum laudeto students who rank in the top 10% of the graduating class.
-Students who rank in the top 30% of the class receive the J.D. degree cumlaude unless they are receiving another honors degree.
+The faculty awards academic honors at graduation according to cumulative MPR as follows: The faculty awards the J.D. degree summa cum laude by special vote in cases of exceptional performance.
+The faculty awards the J.D. degree magna cum laude to students who rank in the top 10% of the graduating class.
+Students who rank in the top 30% of the class receive the J.D. degree cum laude unless they are receiving another honors degree.
 Thirty-two graded credits in Cornell Law School classes are required for honors eligibility.
 Of these, at least twenty graded credits must be obtained in upper-level courses.
 Recipients are notified by a letter from the Dean of Students and a notation on their official and unofficial transcripts.

 The Order of the Coif